 This causes the survey and responses to be imported into your SurveyGold application.

-2) Distribute the survey as a web survey form via your SurveyGold application
+2) Distribute the survey as an online survey form via your SurveyGold application

-This causes a new web survey to be created by and distributed by your SurveyGold application.
-Doing this ensures that any new responses submitted via the web survey form are collected into your SurveyGold application.
+This causes a new online survey to be created by and distributed by your SurveyGold application.
+Doing this ensures that any new responses submitted via the online survey form are collected into your SurveyGold application.

-Tip: If your web survey form is accessed by a web link (URL) on an existing website that you manage, you should update the web link on your website (or work with a webmaster to do so) so that respondents are directed to the newly created web survey form.
-This is because the web link (URL) for the web survey form produced by your SurveyGold application is different than the original web link (URL) created by the original survey owner's SurveyGold application.
+Tip: If your online survey form is accessed by a web link (URL) on an existing website that you manage, you should update the web link on your website (or work with a webmaster to do so) so that respondents are directed to the newly created online survey form.
+This is because the web link (URL) for the online survey form produced by your SurveyGold application is different than the original web link (URL) created by the original survey owner's SurveyGold application.